What is Bitcoin?

 The transaction fees of sending money across different countries are lower with cryptocurrencies than using bank gateways.

 However, not every country has accepted cryptocurrencies transactions as legal.
 Some of the reasons include the difficulty of understanding the blockchain technology.
 The volatile nature of the market for cryptocurrencies makes it unpredictable.
 So, there is always a risk attached to them.
-The irreversible nature of bitcoin transactions also makes people shun cryptocurrencies.
+The irreversible nature of crypto transactions also makes people shun cryptocurrencies.